MLH-Fellowship/0/README.md

-# Text Summarization with Python and NLP
+# Text Summarization with Python and Flask
+Powered by Natural Language Processing.
+More details coming soon.

+## License
+This project is under the [MIT License](/LICENSE)